sselin/ROKO.Mobi.Android/README.md

 - image
 - font

 To do that implement the code below.
-Please note that the same code applies to «Cancel Button» To do that implement the following code:
+Please note that the same code applies to ?Cancel Button?
+To do that implement the following code:

 ```Java
 sharesettings.navigation.useTextForCloseButton = true;